scriptPilot/app-framework/CONTRIBUTION.md

 ## Coding & Documentation Rules

-- All folders and files should be names in "lowerCamelCase".
+- Name all files and folder in `lowerCamelCase`.
-- All code should be fixed according the [Airbnb Style Guide](https://github.com/airbnb/javascript).-
+- Fix all code according the [Airbnb Style Guide](https://github.com/airbnb/javascript).
-- All documentation should be written from "us" to "you".
+- Write the documentation from "us" to "you".
-- All headlines should be written in "Title Case", all text in correct orthography.
+- Write all headlines in `Title Case`, all other text in correct orthography.
+- Indicate all user inputs as `code`, all folder and file paths *italic*.
-- All images should be created in [Draw.io](https://www.draw.io/) and saved as XML and PNG files.
+- Create all images with [Draw.io](https://www.draw.io/) and save them as XML and PNG files.

 ## Architecture